The aim of the Living with Uncertainty group programme is to assist people to develop skills to live well alongside cancer.

 What is ‘Living with Uncertainty’?

-- However, for others it can feel overwhelming and have a negative impact on mood, relationships, hobbies, or work.
+- For some, this uncertainty can feel manageable.
+However, for others it can feel overwhelming and have a negative impact on all aspects of life.

 How does the Living with Uncertainty group programme work?